RoboticCheese/longshoreman-chef/README.md

 -----
 * TODO: Wait a minute...
 Docker has [HTTPS](http://docs.docker.io/examples/https/) now?!
 Is that new?
-* TODO: Networking from the native Docker daemon to the Nginx container isn't working
 * TODO: Proxying to a Unix socket for package-based installs and a TCP socket for container-based installs is ugly and inconsistent.
 Should this be unified?
 * TODO: Look into other possible reverse proxies, especially if the buffering